georchestra/georchestra/docker/README.md

 This will create a `georchestra/shapefile_repo` docker image.
 This image will be used to transfer and store files on geoserver.
 With composition (docker-compose), those files will be available on geoserver instance in `/var/local/shapefile`.
-Files can be modify with SSH protocol on second image in `/home/geoserver/data` folder.
+Files can be modified with SSH protocol on second image in `/home/geoserver/data` folder.